caiocanciam/Project_AB_Inbev_BEES/README.md

 # Medallion Architecture
 - Bronze Layer: Raw data extraction from the API and storage in Json format.
-- Camada Silver: Data cleaning, structuring for analysis, adding control columns.
+- Silver Layer: Data cleaning, structuring for analysis, adding control columns.
-- Camada Gold: Data aggregation for high-level insights, grouped by brewery type and location.
+- Gold Layer: Data aggregation for high-level insights, grouped by brewery type and location.

 # Technologies Used
 - Local Cluster: Used for data processing with PySpark.
 (Simulates a real big data environment and could be easily replaced by AWS EMR or Databricks.)